gamesrc-ver-recreation/duke3d/notes-restoration.md

 In addition, while the Build Engine and the Apogee Sound System were open sourced, currently the binary files from the EDuke 2.00.21 sources (or equivalently 3DR's released sources) are used, except for CACHE1D.OBJ and ENGINE.OBJ in the case of Duke3D 1.4.
+For Duke3D's Build Editor, only A.OBJ is used in the case of 1.4, while none of these objects is used for 1.3d.

-As hinted by the original modification date of Dec 9 1996 that all binary files share, the exact same binary library code was used for Duke3D 1.5.
+As hinted by the original timestamp date of Dec 9 1996 that all binary files, as originally distributed with the GPLed Duke3D sources, share, the exact same binary library code was used for Duke3D 1.5.

 Building any of the EXEs